gdiccini/gdiccini/README.md

 ## Hello there!
 My name is Giovani Diccini.
 I'm a web developer and Engineer from Brazil! 🇧🇷
 ### 😎 About me 😎
-Well, as you already know my name is Giovani and I am a fullstack web developer.
+I'm Giovani, a fullstack web developer with a Materials Engineering background.

 Before starting my journey in programming I graduated in Materials Engineering at the University of São Paulo (USP).
 At university I had my first contact with codes and I liked it a lot because of the freedom to solve problems, the logic involved and the enormous power of transformation in people's lives.